International Student Admission

 An international student is anyone enrolled in courses in the United States who is neither a permanent resident nor a citizen of the United States.
 Most international students who intend to study full time in the United States will have a F-1 visa.
 Persons holding visas should contact the Admissions and Records Office to determine their eligibility for admission to the college, or contact the International Student Program.

-Prior to admission, international students must submit all of the following documents for evaluation to the International Student Office:
+Prior to admission, international students must submit and complete all of the following documents for evaluation to the International Student Office:

-- International Student Application form for Ventura College
+- Complete the CCCApply Application for Ventura College

-- Proof of TOEFL with a score of 45 iBT or other satisfactory evidence of English level.
-Please send the score directly to Ventura College from ETS.
-Currently we are accepting Duolingo (score of 75) as well.
-Please indicate Ventura College as your receiving institution.
+- Proof of TOEFL with a minimum score of 45 iBT or other satisfactory evidence of English level.
+Please send the score directly to Ventura College.
+Be sure to indicate Ventura College as your receiving institution.

-- Most recent bank statement AND a letter from a bank official confirming your sponsor's financial standing or a statement from a government agency granting the support to show proof that you have sufficient financial support to pay tuition, fees, and living expenses for one year.
-We estimate this cost to be approximately $23,000.
+- Most recent bank statement or letter from a bank official confirming your sponsor's financial standing or a statement from a government agency showing proof that you have sufficient financial support to pay tuition, fees, and living expenses for two academic semesters.
+Check the International Students Office for current tuition and fees.

-- Affidavit of Support Form - signed and dated by the sponsor.
+- Financial Certificate Form - signed and dated by the sponsor.

 - A copy of passport information page.

-For transfer students, please submit the following documents:
+For transfer students, please include the following documents:

 - Copy of current I20